 Civics might be suffering from neglect in other classrooms across the country, but not so in Room 22 at Fruitvale Elementary School.
 Weaver's fifth-grade students know all about the branches of government and the Bill of Rights.
 And in the last two weeks, they have steeped themselves in knowledge about the ever-narrowing field of Republicans and Democrats who want to become their next president.

 After researching the candidates' positions on taxes, health care, immigration and abortion, the children picked their favorites.
-On Monday at lunch, they took to the yard, passing out index cards and flyers outlining the candidates' stances sometimes accurately, sometimes not in anticipation of
+On Monday at lunch, they took to the yard, passing out index cards and flyers outlining the candidates' stances sometimes accurately, sometimes not in anticipation of today's primary.

 Today, the class plans to conduct an exit poll at the school, which is also a voting station.
 Paula Garcia, 10, is the president of her classroom, and she takes seriously the notions of leadership and responsibility.
 By Friday, she had settled on her choice for the nation's president: Obama, who is in a tight race with Clinton for the Democratic nomination.